BIMSBbioinfo/janggu/docs/tutorial.rst

 ----------------------------------
 .. sidebar:: Datasets are named

-   In :class:`Janggu`, a Dataset is linked to its Input and Output layers via corresponding Dataset and Layer names.
+   Dataset names must match with the Input and Output layers of the neural network.

 :mod:`janggu.data` provides Dataset classes that can be used for